icey830/restapiexpress/README.md

 * automatic handling of relationships

 ## Next Steps
-* create single sign on tables (Username, password, API-Token)
+* handle API-Tokens
-* generete sessions based on user
+* handle roles
 * handle expands for mongodb
 * improve hypermedia to suppress links if not needed